A fan’s guide – the club from early doors to today

 TFC continued to stay afloat in Ligue 1, despite selling Moussa Sissoko to Newcastle and Étienne Capoue to Spurs.
 Goals from attacking midfielder Wissam Ben Yedder saved many a day in the disappointing campaign of 2014-15.

-An extra-time win over Marseille to reach the semi-final of the League Cup in 2016 has proved the only highlight since – with the possible exception of victory over Ajaccio in a relegation play-off in 2018.
+An extra-time win over Marseille to reach the semi-final of the League Cup in 2016 was a rare highlight of a mediocre decade – along with victory over Ajaccio in a relegation play-off in 2018.
+In the pandemic season of 2019-20, after a dismal run under Antoine Kombouaré, the inevitable happened and TFC slipped down to Ligue 2.

 Stadium Guide